This segment of the Three High Passes Ultimate Guide covers days 7 – 9, including some acclimatization hikes from Chukhung and the Kongma La Pass.

 Once you arrive in Chukhung, there are several lodges to drop your bags and get ready for an acclimatization hike before tackling the Kongma La Pass in the coming days.
 I would definitely recommend the Khangri Resort, which offers fair prices and will often have several trekkers staying there that you can join for the pass.

-The Island Peak Basecamp is an excellent side-trip which takes roughly six to seven hours for the return trip.
+The Island Peak Basecamp is an excellent side trip that takes roughly six to seven hours for the return trip.
 The trail is gradual, but sweeps along the moraine of the Lhotse Glacier and passes the beautiful Imja Tsho alpine lakes.

 For many trekkers, this is one of the most beautiful areas in the Khumbu.
 Take time to admire the frozen lakes and look back for a breathtaking panorama of your already claimed ground back to Dingboche.